HussainAther/philosophy/causality/emergence.md

 Stability criteria guarantee that the statistical states of Ls are based on a robust partition so that the emergent observables in Hi are well-defined.
-(For instance, if a partition is not stable under the dynamics of the system at Li , the assignment of states in Hi will change over time and, thus, will be ill-defined.)
-Implementing a contingent context of Hi as a stability criterion in Li yields a proper partitioning for Ls .
+(For instance, if a partition is not stable under the dynamics of the system at Li, the assignment of states in Hi will change over time and, thus, will be ill-defined.)
+Implementing a contingent context of Hi as a stability criterion in Li yields a proper partitioning for Ls.
 In this way, the lower-level state space is endowed with a new, contextual topology.

+From a slightly different perspective, the context selected at level H decides which details in Li are relevant and which are irrelevant for individual states in Hi.
+Differences among all those individual states at Li that fall into the same equivalence class at Ls are irrelevant for the chosen context.
+In this sense, the stability condition determining the contextual partition at Ls is also a relevance condition.